Table of Contents

 Common Remote Work Scams to Avoid

 If money is involved online, scams will follow.
 This is especially true in remote work.
 It’s up to you to protect your assets and stay aware of potential threats.
-Make sure to watch out for:
+The most common ones targeting remote workers right now include:

 - Fake job listings asking for upfront payment